Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Best Time to trek to EBC Gokyo via Cho La Pass

-It stays closed during winter mostly, but it is doable most of the time.
-It is challenging in winter with snow and cold temperature.
-Summer is easy, but the views are poor because of the rain and clouds.
+It stays closed chiefly during winter but is doable most of the time.
+Winter is challenging due to snow and cold temperatures.
+Summer is easy, but the views are poor because of rain and clouds.

 Autumn is the best time for this trek because the weather conditions in the Everest region are more stable in October and November.
-You can see crystal mountain views and unfrozen Gokyo lakes during your autumn trek to the EBC Gokyo lakes via Cho La pass.
+During your autumn trek to the EBC Gokyo lakes via Cho La pass, you can see crystal mountain views and unfrozen Gokyo lakes.
 December also offers beautiful views, but the Khumbu region will freeze.

 Why Should You Do Everest Gokyo Lakes Trekking?

-Getting information about the difficulties of the Everest Gokyo Lakes Trekking via Cho La pass is good to know the advantages of doing it.
+Getting information about the difficulties of the Everest Gokyo Lakes Trekking via Cho La pass is good for knowing its advantages.
 Not all people have heard about the beauties of the Gokyo Valley lakes and its beauties because it is less popular compared to the base camp.
 It is worth visiting the Gokyo lakes and Gokyo Ri if you have time and are adventurous.
 Check here what the trek covers now:

 • Magnificent mountain views from the plane while flying to Tenzin-Hilary Airport Lukla